khushah/TrackingRecords/README.md

 # TrackingRecords
-Given, a table of transaction records with a starting tracking number, ending tracking number, status code and transfer code, <br \>
-the table must always accurately represent the most recent data (status code and transfer code) for that tracking number.
+Given, a table of transaction records with a starting tracking number, ending tracking number, status code and transfer code, the table must always accurately represent the most recent data (status code and transfer code) for that tracking number.

 <h4>Input</h4>